Posting conversion details to Microsoft (Bing) Ads

 - If you get the above, it means that the new page works well (it doesn’t show any conversion data yet, but it will show data once you get some conversions).

-- Go to your Microsoft (Bing) Ads account and navigate to Tools -> Conversions, then select Uploads on the left:
+- Go to your Microsoft (Bing) Ads account and navigate to Tools -> Offline Conversions:

 - Here you need to:

-- enter the URL above for your new page as the Source URL
+- enter the URL from Step 5 above for your new page as the Source URL

 - choose ‘Every 6 hours’ as the Frequency